mikolajdreger/VNC-RDP-Scanner/README.md

 ## About The Project
 <br />

 VNC&RDP Scanner is a simple tool designed to perform basic scans of RDP and VNC service availability and check VNC configuration.
 The script uses a list of IP addresses saved in the ip_list.csv file and after performing the scan generates a report in the file wyniki_skanowania.txt.
+The script integrates with VirusTotal and Shodan to complete information about the target IP.

 ## Getting Started
 Below I'll give you information on how to properly run the tool.